agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   lifetime per person.

-  So I would say there is a possibility of saving 600 to 3000 lives over the next 40 years for me.
+  So I would say there is a possibility of saving 600 to 3000 lives over the next 40 years for me while doing direct work.

-- Another estimate of value created in [$ @ GiveWell is $97,900](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) which
+- Another estimate of value created by working [@ GiveWell is
-  translates to about 1500 lives roughly over 40 years (compounded at 2% with 1% inflation in costs and a 10% interest every 5 years)
+  $97,900](https://80000hours.org/2016/08/reflections-from-a-givewell-employee/) which translates to about 1500 lives roughly over 40 years (compounded at 2% with 1% inflation in costs and a 10% interest every 5 years)

-- I guess it is more about the ball park or the relatively larger good you can do by working in organizations such as GiveWell.
+- I guess it is more about the ball park or the relatively larger good you can do by working in EAO's such as GiveWell.

+- Recently I came across an argument regarding ["Why I am not replaceable"](https://80000hours.org/career-reviews/working-at-effective-altruist-organisations/#why-is-working-at-an-ea-organisation-high-impact), by 80k hrs.
+And it argued that if I take up job at an EAO, then I free up the other person who is "supposed to replace me" to do other good things.

+  Also most organizations are talent constrained rather than funding constrained, adding more points to the above argument regarding replaceability.

+  And in that case the GiveWell estimate would go from 97k to 970k/ year.

+  But,

+  >To get a sense of how much value you create by working at an EA
+  >organisation, we asked the organisations how much funding they
+  >would have traded for their most recent hire.
+They gave an average
+  >of $126,000 – $505,000 and a median of $77,000 – $307,000 per
+  >year.

+  It appears that assuming yourself as not completely replaceable as well as assuming yourself completely replaceable might not be a good estimate.
+We will fall in between and based on the expected value an EAO thinks of us, it appears that the 97k is indeed a nice conservative number and we will stick with the impact calculated as a result which is 970 lives over 40 years.

 ##### Calculating the impact of working in design engineering